CIA Director Petraeus resigns, admits extra-marital affair

-WASHINGTON CIA Director David Petraeus resigned as head of the main U.S. spy agency on Friday, saying he had engaged in an extramarital affair and acknowledging that he "showed extremely poor judgment."
+WASHINGTON CIA Director David Petraeus resigned as head of the leading U.S. spy agency on Friday, saying he had engaged in an extramarital affair and acknowledging he "showed extremely poor judgment."

 "After being married for 37 years, I showed extremely poor judgment by engaging in an extramarital affair," he wrote.
 "Such behavior is unacceptable, both as a husband and as the leader of an organization such as ours."

-Obama, who was re-elected to a second term on Tuesday, said in a statement that he accepted Petraeus' resignation, praising him for his work at the CIA and for leading U.S. troops in Iraq and Afghanistan.
+Obama, who was re-elected to a second term on Tuesday, said in a statement he had accepted Petraeus' resignation, praising him for his work at the Central Intelligence Agency and for leading U.S. troops in Iraq and Afghanistan.

+The woman with whom the former CIA director had the affair is Paula Broadwell, according to a person familiar with the matter.
+She is an author who wrote a biography of Petraeus titled "All In."

+Attempts to reach Broadwell were unsuccessful.
+There was no answer at the door of her house in the affluent Charlotte, North Carolina, neighborhood of Dilworth.

 Petraeus' name had circulated speculatively as a possible Republican presidential nominee before Obama tapped him as CIA chief.
 Before taking the CIA post, he retired as an Army general after nearly four decades of military service.